 Some fungal infections can damage the roots of your palm as well, which means you should drench the plant near the soil line.

-Some people have luck with a natural treatment of baking soda, vinegar, and dish soap.
+Some people have luck with natural treatments of baking soda, vinegar, and dish soap.
 You would mix this solution up and wipe it over the leaves to help remove and kill the fungus.

 You can prevent fungal diseases from infesting your plant in the future by: